 8. To make the soap paint for your pumpkin shaped soaps, simply mix a small amount of mica with isopropyl alcohol in a small dish.
 Generally equal parts of each will get the consistency you’re aiming for.
 However, you can add more or less of either ingredient to get soap paint that’s easiest for you to work with.

 I used green, gold and copper micas to paint my DIY pumpkin spice soap.
 However, you can choose any colors you like.

 9. Now use a small paint brush to paint the soaps as desired.

 I mixed the copper mica with alcohol first at a thinner consistency to push the paint into the grooves I made around the pumpkin.

-Once I had mixed the color I simply used a small paint brush to paint the lines around my pumpkin shaped soap.
+10. Once I had mixed the color I simply used a small paint brush to paint the lines around my pumpkin shaped soap.

-I then used a gold mica and alcohol to fill in the areas between those I painted copper.
+11. I then used a gold mica and alcohol to fill in the areas between those I painted copper.

-Once you’ve painted your pumpkin spice soap, allow it to dry fully before handling.
+13. Once you’ve painted your pumpkin spice soap, allow it to dry fully before handling.
 Then package and label as desired for personal use or gifting!

 NOTE: The soap paint for this project is temporary.
 Once used, the mica will wash off the soap, leaving behind an orange shaped pumpkin soap that smells like pumpkin spice!